 - A small amount of TRH is given intravenously and then blood is taken for levels of TSH at several subsequent time points.

-- TRH stimulation test is useful in the diagnosis of central hypothyroidism, especially if free T4 and/or TSH is low-normal.
+- TRH stimulation test may be useful in the diagnosis of central hypothyroidism, especially if free T4 and/or TSH are low-normal.

 Anterior pituitary hormone hypersecretion

-- A single prolactin measurement may be sufficient if the value is greater than 200 μg/L.
+- Levels should be taken on at least two occasions and after relaxation if elevation is suspected.
+A single prolactin measurement may be sufficient if the value is >200 μg/L.

-- Serum insulin-like growth factor-I (IGF-I): measurement of serum IGF-I concentration is a sensitive screening test for acromegaly.
+- Serum IGF-I: measurement of serum IGF-I concentration is a sensitive screening test for acromegaly.
 Significantly higher IGF-I levels occur during puberty than those during adulthood.
-For accurate control comparison, the IGF-I level must be compared with that of control subjects who are matched for age, gender, and Tanner's stage.
+For accurate control comparison, the IGF-I level must be compared with that of control subjects who are matched for age, gender and Tanner's stage.

-- Serum insulin-like growth factor-binding protein-3 (IGFBP-3): increased IGFBP-3 level has been reported as a sensitive marker of growth hormone hypersecretion.
+- Serum IGFBP-3: increased IGFBP-3 level has been reported as a sensitive marker of growth hormone hypersecretion.

-- Inability to suppress serum growth hormone levels during an oral glucose tolerance test (OGTT): the single best laboratory criterion for diagnosing growth hormone excess is failure to suppress serum growth hormone levels to less than 5 ng/dL within 3 hours after an oral glucose challenge.
+- Inability to suppress serum growth hormone levels during an oral glucose tolerance test (OGTT): the single best laboratory criterion for diagnosing growth hormone excess is failure to suppress serum growth hormone levels to >5 ng/dL within three hours after an oral glucose challenge.

 - A random LH is a useful initial test for precocious puberty.
 A random FSH will not distinguish prepuberty from puberty.
 Low or prepubertal levels with high sex steroid levels are found in gonadotrophin-independent precocious puberty.

-- GnRH stimulation test: LH and FSH levels are measured sequentially after GnRH stimulation.
+- GnRH stimulation test: as in the gonadotrophin deficiency section above, LH and FSH levels are measured sequentially after GnRH stimulation.
 The test is useful in the assessment of precocious puberty.
-There is a flat response in gonadotrophin-independent precocious puberty.

 - Leuprorelin acetate stimulation testing is an alternative and can accurately predict pubertal progression..